-With your SE680 WiMAX modem, you can make use of everything the Internet has to offer:
+With your SE681 WiMAX, you can make use of everything the Internet has to offer:

+Downloads

+- Even large files download quickly to your PC. - Complex Website designs are no longer characterised by the time they take to download - you can enjoy flash animation and high-resolution graphics immediately after clicking a link.

+◆ Audio

+- Play back audio files straight from the Internet. - Listen to the radio via the Internet in superb digital quality.

+♦ Video

-- Downloads - Even large files download quickly to your PC. - Complex Website designs are no longer characterised by the time they take to download - you can enjoy flash animation and high-resolution graphics immediately after clicking on a link. - Audio - Play back audio files straight from the Internet. - Listen to the radio via the Internet in superb digital quality. - Video - View short or longer films you find on the Internet without tedious waiting times. - Watch television via the Internet (IPTV). - Use "Video on Demand" and order films that are transmitted to you via the Internet. - Real time - Take part in video conferences and feel as if you are sitting in the same room as the people you are talking to. - Speak to and see your chat partners. - VolP - Benefit from the economical telephone rates for Internet telephony (Voice over IP, VoIP).
-Your PC does not even need to be switched on.
+- View short or longer films you find on the Internet without tedious waiting times. - Watch television via the Internet (IPTV). - Use "Video on Demand" and order films that are transmitted to you via the Internet

+Real time

+- Take part in video conferences and feel as if you are sitting in the same room as the people you are talking to. - Speak to and see your chat partners.